Shadow box fence is a great option to meet your fencing needs!

-Homeowners generally purchase a fence for one of two reasons – to keep people out or to keep your pets or children from straying too far from your home.
+Homeowners generally purchase a fence for one of two reasons – to keep people out or to keep their pets or children from straying too far from their homes.
 Whatever the reason, when it comes time, there are generally three distinct fencing options.

 - The first and cheaper alternative is the chain link fence which serves both purposes well but provides a terribly ugly look to your front or back yard.

 - Your second fencing option is to purchase a wood fence which will generally cost a little more, but will provide you with all of the necessary protection of a fence but without the obtrusive look of chainlink.

 - Finally, you may decide to go with a vinyl fence.
 You know what they say – “vinyl is final”, (if it’s installed correctly).